-A month after Trowell, the contract for Hilton Park was opened to tender.
+A month after Trowell, the contract for Hilton Park was opened to tender at the end of 1963.
 The close contract dates proved to be a mistake as it meant rejected entrants couldn't be given feedback to improve.
-Forte, Blue Star and Granada were forbidden from entering as they owned the neighbouring services.
+Forte, Blue Star and Granada were forbidden from entering as they owned the neighbouring service areas.
 Instead, the following bids were received:

 The problem with Regent's design was that it could have been placed anywhere.
 Even then, the Ministry, and the local planning departments they had to succumb to, preferred layouts which were sympathetic to the local environment and made the most of the landscape.

 Blue Boar, who already owned Watford Gap, had a financial proposal which was very poor, and its design work was very vague.
 This is all we know about it.

 This clunky title was the name of a group who owned West End restaurants in partnership with Golden Egg.
 They proposed building a café and restaurant on a bridge above the motorway.
 It would have been a very small restaurant and the car parks would have been underground.